-Wills and Estates Lawyers
+Wills and Estates Planning

 Death is unfortunately and sadly a part of life, but the time after death, for your family, friends and loved ones, can be significantly impacted depending on whether or not you have a complete and effective estate planning in place.
-Our wills and estates lawyers at Solomon Hollett Lawyers can help you through this process by offering support, assistance and legal advice to give you peace of mind.
+Our Wills and estates lawyers at Solomon Hollett Lawyers can help you through this process by offering support, assistance and legal advice to give you peace of mind.

-Having a will and proper estate planning is imperative to ensure that your estate is fairly shared with your loved ones, and that your assets are protected and distributed to the right people.
-At Solomon Hollett Lawyers, we truly believe that having a suitable will and estate plan is the most important gift you’ll ever give to those around you.
+Having a Will and proper estate planning is imperative to ensure that your estate is fairly shared with your loved ones, and that your assets are protected and distributed to the right people.
+At Solomon Hollett Lawyers, we truly believe that having a suitable Will and estate plan is the most important gift you’ll ever give to those around you.

-Our wills and estates lawyers in Perth understand that each situation is different and getting to know the circumstances is essential to be able to give the right advice.
-Our experienced team will guide you through the whole process to ensure that you can make informed decisions during your will and estate planning and be reassured that when the time comes, you have done everything you can to set up a smooth transition of inheritance to your loved ones.
+Our Wills and estates lawyers in Perth understand that each situation is different and getting to know the circumstances is essential to be able to give the right advice.
+Our experienced team will guide you through the whole process to ensure that you can make informed decisions during your Will and estate planning and be reassured that when the time comes, you have done everything you can to set up a smooth transition of inheritance to your loved ones.

-Our will solicitors at Solomon Hollett Lawyers can help with comprehensive legal advice and guidance when it comes to estate planning, ensuring that your family are provided for and well protected when the time comes.
+Our Will solicitors at Solomon Hollett Lawyers can help with comprehensive legal advice and guidance when it comes to estate planning, ensuring that your family are provided for and well protected when the time comes.
 The experience and expertise we have in this particular field of the law has found us featuring on the prestigious peer-voted Doyle’s Guide annual rankings three years in a row.

-Enduring Power of attorney
+Enduring power of attorney

 An enduring power of attorney is a legal document that allows you to give authority to someone else to make decisions for you in financial and legal matters.
 An enduring power of attorney is ‘enduring’, in that it continues in full force and effect, even after you have lost testamentary capacity and can no longer make decisions for yourself.
 This is powerful document which can be dangerous if in the hands of the wrong person or if the document is drafted inaccurately.

-Whether you are looking to have an enduring power of attorney put in place, need help understanding the rights and responsibilities that comes with a being appointed as an attorney, or even suspect that someone is abusing their power, talk to our team of wills and estates lawyers.
+Whether you are looking to have an enduring power of attorney put in place, need help understanding the rights and responsibilities that comes with a being appointed as an attorney, or even suspect that someone is abusing their power, talk to our team of Wills and estates lawyers.
 Sound legal advice and support from the right people is essential when considering a power of attorney.

-Our wills and estates lawyers at Solomon Hollett Lawyers have experience in drafting testamentary trusts for a variety of situations and can tailor a trust to suit the needs of your intended beneficiaries.
+Our Wills and estates lawyers at Solomon Hollett Lawyers have experience in drafting testamentary trusts for a variety of situations and can tailor a trust to suit the needs of your intended beneficiaries.

 Reach out to our team today for a free 15-minute consultation where we can assess your situation and give you the right legal advice to move forward.